 Large stores in Ginza worth checking out include a massive Loft, a home goods store, Itoya, a stationary store, and Ginza Six, a high-end shopping mall.

-If shopping isn’t your thing, give this one a pass for your Tokyo bucket list, but be sure to check out nearby Tokyo Station for a hearty meal.
+If shopping isn’t your thing, give this one a pass for your list of top things to do in Tokyo.

 13. Picnic at Shinjuku Gyoen